 When It Makes Sense to Speak with the Prosecutor

-That being said, there may be times when you and your attorney want to enter discussions with the prosecution.
+Still, there may be times when you (or your attorney) will want to enter into discussions with the prosecution.
 After all, you may be able to resolve your case before trial by obtaining a plea bargain, typically resulting in reduced charges or penalties.
-However, plea bargain negotiations are tricky and you need to make sure that what you communicate, and when, won't come back to hurt you if you later need to go to trial.
-Because of that, it's always recommended that your communications to the prosecution go through a defense attorney who is experienced in handling criminal cases.
+However, they're tricky and you need to make sure that what you communicate won't come back to hurt you if you later need to go to trial.
+Because of that, it's always recommended that your communications to the prosecution go through an experienced defense attorney.

 As you can see, it's critical to have an experienced criminal defense attorney on your side if you're ever facing criminal charges.
-Prosecutors may sometimes may seem like they're approachable, but their job is not to protect you, it's to prosecute you.
-If you're facing criminal charges or may be facing them in the future, there are defense attorneys in your area who are willing to provide you with a free initial review of your case.
-Get in touch with one today.
+Prosecutors sometimes may seem like they're approachable, but their job is not to protect you, it's to prosecute you.
+If you're facing criminal charges or may be facing them in the future, there are defense attorneys in your area who can help you understand the charges against you and craft a winning defense strategy.